ramannanda9/BittorrentOverUDP/README.md

 * More Details about the project structure are in the project report

 1. For the detailed design specification read the document.
-2. Entire source code has been written by me over the course of week.
-(Pretty hectic week)
-3. The main class of the code is SetupPeer.java.
+2. The main class of the code is SetupPeer.java.
 This is the entry point.
 Rest of the specification is copied from the document itself.

 Source code files and their description.